Crispy Oatmeal Raisin Cookies

 - Always measure all of your ingredients before starting to make a recipe.
 It will save you time, ingredients and failed batches.

-- Beat butter and sugar until they are light colored and fluffy.
+- Beat butter and sugar (called creaming if you encounter the word in a cookbook) until they are light-colored and fluffy.

 More cookies